 "Total effort" is defined as all professional activity for which the University employs an individual, whether on a full-time or part-time basis, including students who are working as teaching or research assistants.
 For reporting purposes, effort is calculated in percentages, not hours, with the total of all Rice effort equaling 100%.
-For faculty, total effort includes, but is not limited to, teaching, office hours, student advising, research activities, committee service, departmental meetings, professional development and community service at Rice or to Rice.
-Charges to sponsored agreements may include reasonable amounts for activities contributing and intimately related to work under the agreements, such as delivering special lectures about specific aspects of the ongoing activity, writing reports and articles, participating in appropriate seminars, consulting with colleagues and graduate students, and attending meetings and conferences.
-Specific short-term assignments, such as teaching a continuing education course, that are not a routine part of an individual's employment and are compensated separately, are excluded from the “total effort” calculation for the purposes of effort reporting (however these activities must still adhere to Rice University policies on conflicts of commitment and disclosure (See Policy 217 Conflicts of Commitment and Outside Activities and Policy 218, Disclosure and Conflict Management).
+For faculty, total effort includes, but is not limited to, teaching, office hours, student advising, research activities, committee service, departmental meetings, professional development and community service at Rice or for Rice.
+Outside activities that are not a routine part of an individual's Rice University employment and are compensated separately, are excluded from the “total effort” calculation for the purposes of effort reporting (however these activities must still adhere to Rice University policies on conflicts of commitment and disclosure (See Policy 217 Conflicts of Commitment and Outside Activities and Policy 218, Disclosure and Conflict Management).

 Since failure to follow federal effort reporting rules could result in expenditure disallowances and penalties or fines levied against Rice University, the University will take corrective action in the event that this policy and associated procedures are not followed.
 Additionally, any person found in violation of this policy may be subject to disciplinary action..
 This includes the submission of inaccurate or incomplete effort reports.
-To ensure compliance with effort reporting policy and procedures, Rice may suspend grant submissions from the involved individuals until delinquent PI or Co-PI effort reports are properly completed and certified, unless an exception for extenuating circumstances is approved by both the Vice Provost for Research and the Vice President for Finance.
+To ensure compliance with effort reporting policy and procedures, Rice will suspend grant submissions from the involved individuals until delinquent or incomplete PI effort reports are properly completed and certified, unless an exception for extenuating circumstances is approved by both the Executive Vice President for Research and the Executive Vice President for Finance and Administration.

 Reports that are not properly completed, certified and returned to RCA by the scheduled effort reporting deadline will be considered overdue.
-Reports will be considered delinquent if not properly completed and certified within 30 business days from the date of the scheduled effort reporting deadline.
-During this 30-day period, RCA will endeavor to notify department chairs, deans and PIs about issues with effort reports that have not been timely or properly completed, certified and returned to RCA within the reporting deadline.
+Reports will be considered delinquent if not properly completed and certified within 30 days from the date of the scheduled effort reporting deadline.

 Other Key Offices: Controller's Office

-Additional information about effort reporting procedures and links to federal requirements are available from the Research and Cost Accounting website at https://controller.rice.edu/rca-effort-reporting
+Additional information about effort reporting procedures, including training instructions, and links to federal requirements are available from the Research and Cost Accounting website at https://controller.rice.edu/rca-effort-reporting

 David W. Leebron, President